Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Check that your chosen wallet can support the coin.
 Reputable forks should publicly publish their source code well ahead of time.
 This lets wallet developers make sure they can accommodate it, and that it’s safe to let in.

 - Decide whether the forked coin is going to be more like an American dollar or more like a Zimbabwean dollar.
 Exchanges will often pre-sell fork coin futures for people who want to buy a new coin ahead of release.
+If you have faith in the new coin, this can be a way to get it for cheap.

 What to do during and after a fork